 Although not exhaustive, there is some sowing satisfaction to be had right now, which is a nice antidote to the rubbish rainy weather.
 Temperature obviously has a big part to play, but the increasing light levels are also very important, so make sure you position any pot or module sowings where they’ll get the best of any sun (i.e. not under the workbench).

-And if things do get cold, a layer of horticultural fleece laid over the top of your seedlings can raise temperatures a degree or too.
-This can make all the difference in an early sowing’s fight to make Spring time.
+And if things do get cold, a layer of horticultural fleece laid over the top of your seedlings can raise temperatures a degree or two.
+This can make all the difference in an early sowing’s fight to make Springtime.

 February sowings are very tempting, but of course, they can be unpredictable too.
 Some can take 4-5 weeks to show, and don’t be disappointed if they don’t come at all.
 However, what does will be an extremely gratifying early harvest…